umr-marbec/.github/profile/README.md

 ## UMR MARBEC

-Welcome to the UMR MARBEC GitHuB organization.
+Welcome to the UMR MARBEC GitHub organization.

 ### Training